List of Xanth characters: Sherlock

 Sherlock is the Magician of Reversal who can reverse the nature or characteristics of any person or object.
 His wife is Clio and his adopted child is Ciriana.
 Sherlock is introduced in Demons Don't Dream, in the company of his friend Dug Mundane, and returns in Currant Events, where he discovers his magical ability.

 Surprise

-Surprise was the Sorceress of Talents who can use any magical ability, but only once.
+Surprise is the Sorceress of Talents who can use any magical ability, but only once.
 However, by using her imagination, she is able to endlessly reproduce any effect.
-Her parents were Grundy Golem and Rapunzel.
-Surprise was just that to her parents, as the stork delivered her when she was five.
-She was a central figure in Geis of the Gargoyle and Stork Naked.
+Her parents are Grundy Golem and Rapunzel.
+Surprise was in fact a surprise to her parents, as the stork delivered her when she was five.
+She is a central figure in Geis of the Gargoyle and Stork Naked.
 She has a daughter by Umlaut.
-In The Dastard, it is discovered that she can reuse talents she's used before, after a long time has passed but the Dastard "unhappens" this discovery.
+In The Dastard, it is discovered that she can reuse talents she's used before after a long time has passed, but the Dastard "unhappens" this discovery.